mikebronner/laravel-model-caching/README.md

 mean that the entire cache is cleared each time a model is created, saved, updated, or deleted.

-For best implementation results, I would recommend adding a `BaseModel` model from which all your other models are extended.
-The BaseModel should extend from `CachedModel`.
+For ease of maintenance, I would recommend adding a `BaseModel` model that extends `CachedModel`, from which all your other models are extended.
+If you don't want to do that, simply extend your models directly from `CachedModel`.

-### Automatic Relationship Caching
-When writing custom queries in your models, use `$this->cache()` instead of `cache()` to automatically tag and cache the queries.
-These will also be auto- invalidated.
+Here's an example `BaseModel` class:

 ```php
 <?php namespace App;